lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 A plugin can define optional elements that are applied by the embedded ServeContent Web replay engine:

 *   **Link rewriter**: code used by the built-in ServeContent replay engine that changes intra-site links or other URLs to point back to the ServeContent host.
 Link rewriters are built in for most standard media types that contain links (html, css, javascript, etc.); plugins may supply link rewriters for additional media types or extend the built in rewriters to handle additional constructs.
+*   **Rewrite HTML meta tags**: pattern that determines which HTML meta tags have values that should be rewritten during web replay.
+Some tags (e.g., citation URLs) should not be rewritten to point back to the ServeContent host.

 ## Plugin Inheritence

 Commonalities among a set of similar plugins may be abstracted out in to a parent plugin, to reduce duplication.
 Each child plugin inherits all the elements of the parent plugin.

-*   **Parent Plugin**: names the parent plugin from which this plugin should inherit elements.
+*   **Parent plugin**: names the parent plugin from which this plugin should inherit elements.
-*   **Parent Plugin Version**: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.
+*   **Parent plugin version**: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.

 ## Misc

-* **Feature Version Map**: associates version strings with several of the plugin elements.
+*   **Feature version map**: associates version strings with several of the plugin elements.
 For polling-related elements such as hash filters, the version is used to determine which other peers a peer may invite into polls - the plugin's polling version must be the same across all peers participating in a poll.
 For metadata extractors and substance checker patterns, the version is used to detect when a change in the plugin may require content to be reprocessed.
-* **Feature URLs**: Provides information to allow the Open URL resolver to locate articles, issue ToCs, etc.
+*   **Feature URLs**: provides information to allow the Open URL resolver to locate articles, issue ToCs, etc.
+*   **Bulk content**: declares that the AUs managed by the plugin are not organized semantically (e.g, they may span publications).
+Affects metadata extraction.
+*   **Archive file types**: specifying the types of archive files (zip, tar, etc.) in this plugin's AUs whose members will be individually accessible.
+Usually used with bulk content plugins to index metadata for archive members.
+*   **AU config user message**: text displayed when a user adds one or more AUs managed by this plugin.
+Typically used when a site requires crawlers to register with them.
+*   **Plugin notes**: commentary displayed along with a plugin's definition in the UI.

 ## References